Home » Plastic Surgery Procedures and Treatments for the Body » Arm Lift (Brachioplasty)

 Bleeding after an arm lift is rare.
 Before surgery, our patients are tested to make sure they don’t have any common bleeding disorders by their own physicians, and by lab tests.
 In our practice the rate of significant bleeding is less than 1%.
 The treatment of a hematoma or a blood clot under the skin of the arm is to open the incision and evacuate the blood clot.
 Typically this is a straightforward procedure.

 The most important step in avoiding infections/wounds, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, my patients are prescribed a one-week course of antibiotics to minimize infection.
-As a result of these extra precautions, my rate of infection after an arm lift is extremely rare.
+After the procedure, patients are prescribed a course of antibiotics to minimize infection.
+As a result of these extra precautions, our rate of infection after an arm lift is extremely rare.
 Conservative removal of skin is important for the results to be good, but also so that the skin is not under too much tension after the arm lift.
 It may occur at the superficial incision level where the tension is highest, and a small open wound may occur which will usually heal nicely with dressing changes and antibiotic ointment.

 There are important nerves that pass from the neck, down the arm, and to the hand.
 In performing an arm lift, it is important to avoid injuring these nerves.
 The way to minimize nerve injury is to resect a conservative amount of skin, thus creating minimal tension in the upper arm, but yet achieving an aesthetically pleasing result.
 Occasionally, nerves can get stunned or bruised, and function may take a few days to weeks to return.
 Our rate of permanent nerve injury in arm lifts has been minimal.